Hexbear-Code-Op/apc-json/Readme.md

 Using information found in the A People's Calendar GitHub page, I was able to query all events from the sites database and export them as a JSON file.
 I will periodically export this data and commit the changes so that there is a running change log of the events, and so others can use this JSON with out needing access to the A People's Calendar database.
 I didn't want to pull data from their database constantly, so instead I figured I would pull this JSON file and make it available for others to use.

 I also plan on using this JSON data to create .ics files that can be pulled into your calendar application of choice, allowing you to see the events in your personal calendar.

+## aPC.ics

+Using the data from the aPC JSON file we have produced a .ics file that contains all the events for the year.